 Left to right: Looking towards Cape Otway Lightstation; A field of dead gum trees along the drive to Cape Otway.

 Cape Otway Lightstation

-A short detour off the Great Ocean Road will bring you to Cape Otway Lightstation.
+You’ll need to take a 35-minute detour off the Great Ocean Road drive to get to Cape Otway Lightstation.
 The oldest working lighthouse on mainland Australia.
 Entry to the Lighthouse costs around $20 per person, but you can save $3 by pre-booking online.
 But walking around the grounds and climbing up the lighthouse itself was actually pretty cool.
 Be sure to allow at least an hour to experience the history of the Cape Otway Lighthouse.
-The drive into the lighthouse takes you through a spectacular Redwood forest.
-You can even spend the night at the Lightkeeper’s cottage!
+The drive into the lighthouse is also spectacular, as you’ll pass through a beautiful Redwood forest with some of the tallest trees I’ve ever seen!
+You can even spend the night at the Lightkeeper’s cottage – book here!

 This is the first port of call to marvel at the massive stacks that have made the Great Ocean Road so famous.
 The two stacks that you’ll see from Gibson Steps are actually not considered part of the 12 apostles but are spectacular nonetheless.
 The steps carved into the cliff allow access to the beach.

-Tip: Sunset from Gibson Steps is spectacular.
-You can park at the Twelve Apostles car park and access the Gibson Steps via a 1.1km walking track.
+Pro Tip: Sunset from Gibson Steps is spectacular.
+You can park at the 12 Apostles car park and access the Gibson Steps via a 1.1km walking track.

 Words cannot describe the beauty of these amazing rocks formations.
 All I can say is, visit soon!
 The stacks are slowly being eroded away and disappearing into the sea.
 There are only eight of the original twelve still standing today.